ODiogoSilva/TriFusion/README.md

 ### Executables binaries

 The latest stable release of TriFusion can be installed as a standalone application using one of the following installers.
 This **only includes the GUI component** of TriFusion.
-If you also want the command line version, see [Installation from source](#installation-from-source)
+If you also want the command line version, see [Installation from source](#installation-from-source).

 #### Linux